Barber coinage: Production and collecting

 In 1900, Barber modified the dies.
 This change resulted in quarters that were thinner, so that 21 of the new coins would stack in the space occupied by 20 of the old.
 Barber again set to work on the dies.
 San Francisco Mint officials wanted permission to use the old dies, which was refused, as it was felt that all mints should be producing coins with the same specifications.
 There are small differences between quarters produced at the different mints.

 Except for the 1894-S dime, there are no great rarities in the Barber series, as mintages were generally adequate to high.
 Key dates for the dime include the 1895-O (with the lowest mintage), 1896-S, 1897-O, 1901-S and 1903-S. For the quarter, key dates are the very low mintage 1896-S, 1901-S, and 1913-S issues, with the 1901-S particularly scarce.
 The rarest half dollar is the 1892-O "Micro O", in which the mint mark "O" for New Orleans was impressed on the half dollar die with a puncheon intended for the quarter; other key dates are the regular 1892-O, 1892-S, 1893-S, 1897-O, 1897-S, 1913, 1914, and 1915.
 The last three dates have very low mintages but were preserved in substantial numbers.
 As half dollars were heavily circulated, prices tend to steeply rise for all coins in higher grades.
 "Condition rarities", relatively common and inexpensive in circulated condition but costly in high grades, include the 1901-S, 1904-S, and 1907-S half dollars.
 Thus, although most dates are easily obtainable, many are scarce in higher and uncirculated grades.
 Also, in 1909, a new half dollar hub was introduced, which made the headband word "Liberty" stronger, thus changing a grading diagnostic.
 Earlier Barber halves are frequently separately graded for their obverse and reverse characteristics, as the reverse tended to wear faster.
 Finally, large quantities of lower grade Barber coins were melted for bullion when silver prices rose in 1979 and early 1980.

+In 1989, a group of collectors founded the Barber Coin Collectors Society, a nonprofit organization "dedicated to furthering the knowledge of coins designed" by Charles E. Barber and William Barber.
+The organization publishes a quarterly journal, and holds an annual meeting in conjunction with the American Numismatic Association World's Fair of Money.